Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Main Results Overview: Lower Banach Density, Topology, and Geometry

-(where again we use the notational convention that $\delta_B(A)$ and $\underline{d}(A)$ refer respectively to the lower Banach and lower asymptotic densities of $A$ in the natural numbers.
+We also study a one-dimensional family of densities interpolating between the asymptotic lower density (universal prefix regime) and the Banach regime. \begin{defn} For a nondecreasing function \(f:\mathbb N\to\mathbb N\cup\{\infty\}\), define \emph{\(f\)-window lower density} as

+\end{defn} Here \(f(k)\) is the maximum allowed starting position of a window of length \(k\).
+Thus \(f(k)=1\) recovers lower asymptotic density, while \(f(k)=\infty\) recovers lower Banach density.
+Another example is the lower P\'olya density, which is the limit of the lower $f$-window densities for $f(k) = ck$ as $c \rightarrow \infty$.

 From a structural perspective, the distinctions among these notions are governed by the extent to which the viewing window may be translated relative to its length.
-This suggests a natural way to interpolate between the definitions, through a sliding measure of how much of the tail behavior we measure.
-We formalize this through a family of measures that we call the \emph{\(f\)-window lower density}, which we parametrize by an underlying function $f$:
+The function \(f(k)\) determines the maximum allowed starting position of a window of length \(k\), thereby restricting its translational freedom.